 4.2 Samples shall be drawn so as to be representative of the lot.
 Samples drawn in accordance with the procedures laid down in material specification or as agreed to between the buyer and the seller shall be taken as representative of the lot.

 4.3 Take a sufficiently long piece (see Note under 4.7) from each sample selected.
 Cut it into two pieces of unequal lengths, one of the pieces being nearly half the length of the other.
-Mark the smaller piece to identify it as the test piece; set aside the other piece for leaching (see 4.6).
+Mark the smaller piece to identify it as the test piece, set aside the other piece for leaching (see 4.6).

 4.4 From the basic fabric, cut a piece of length equal to the length or the test piece and mark it to identify it as the control piece (see Note under 4.7).